Lentor MRT station: History

-On 15 August 2014, the LTA announced that the TSL would merge with the Eastern Region line to form the Thomson–East Coast line (TEL).
+On 15 August 2014, the LTA announced that the TSL would merge with the Eastern Region Line to form the Thomson–East Coast Line (TEL).
 Lentor station, part of the proposed line, would be constructed as part of TEL2, consisting of six stations between Springleaf and Caldecott.
 The station was constructed using the top-down method to minimise impact to the surrounding developments.
 The workers conducted an extensive survey to locate the network of utility services at the construction site.
 This prevents disruption affecting the area.
+Prime Minister Lee Hsien Loong inaugurated the station's groundbreaking ceremony on 6 September.

 In the early morning of 1 March 2018, a 48-year-old construction worker died after falling from a working platform, 2.5 metres above the ground, while working in a tunnel leading to the station.
 Prior to the incident, four other workers were dismantling components of a tunnel boring machine (TBM) after finishing tunneling works.
 A component of the TBM, a man-lock chamber, was being lowered using chain blocks when it abruptly swung, striking the platform that the worker was standing on.

 With restrictions imposed on construction due to the COVID-19 pandemic, the TEL 2 completion date was pushed to 2021.
 On 14 December 2020, it was further announced that the opening of TEL 2 was delayed to the third quarter of 2021 so the rail system software for the line could be reviewed.
 As announced during a visit by Transport Minister S. Iswaran at Caldecott station on 30 June 2021, the station began operations on 28 August 2021.